Divine Oduduru

 Ejowvokoghene Divine Oduduru (born 7 October 1996) is a Nigerian sprinter specializing in the 100-meter and 200-meter dash.
 He holds personal bests of 9.86 seconds for the 100 m and 19.73 seconds for the 200 m.
 The latter is a Nigerian national record.

 In age category competitions, he was a twice-champion at the African Youth Athletics Championships, a five-time African Junior Champion in the sprints and the 200 m silver medallist at the 2014 World Junior Championships.
 He represented his country as a senior athlete at the 2014 Commonwealth Games and 2014 African Championships in Athletics, before winning 200 m silver medals at the 2015 and 2019 African Games as well as the 2018 African Championships.

 He is a two-time Nigerian national champion and is a four-time NCAA champion in American collegiate competition, running for the Texas Tech Red Raiders.
 He is sponsored by Puma.

+Oduduru is currently serving a six-year ban set to expire in February 2029 for anti-doping rule violations.